 Code Style.
 C#

 On this page of JetBrains Rider settings, you can configure various aspects of code style in C#.
-Code style preferences are grouped in the following tabs:
+Code style preferences are grouped in tabs, which are listed in this topic.

 Tabs, Indents, Alignment